 The Number of Non-Occupant Co-Borrowers Can I Add On My FHA Loan?

 If the main mortgage loan borrower has little or no income, the borrower can add a non-occupant co-borrower to qualify for income.
 There are no restrictions on how many non-occupant co-borrowers could be added to an FHA loan.
 There can be one or five non-occupant co-borrowers added to the main borrower’s FHA Home loan.
 On cases where the main borrower has negative income due to being self-employed and writing losses off their tax returns, the borrower will be classified as zero income.
 The negative income will not be offset by the non-occupant co-borrowers.

 Credit Criteria For Non-Occupant Co-Borrowers

-Prior Bankruptcy, Foreclosure, Deed In Lieu Of Foreclosure, Short Sale
+FHA Non-Occupant Co-Borrower Guidelines With Prior Bankruptcy, Foreclosure, Deed In Lieu Of Foreclosure, Short Sale

 Will Being Non-Occupant Co-Borrower Hurt Chances Of Qualifying For Own Mortgage Loan?